IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 4. The Notification Manager use internal mapping to translate the publication event in a mobile event.
 If this publication event satisfies the subsciption parameters explicited in step 1. a notification is sent to the Mobile Alert System. ([ITI-Y3] mobile Notify)
 5. The Mobile Alert System will try to retrieve the document in order to inform the user with the specific information regading the esposure and quarantice protocol to be followed.
 The Mobile Alert System sends a Retrieve Document [ITI-68] to the Central Infrastructure.
 6. Upon receiving the Retrieve Document [ITI-68] the Central Infrastructure will try to recover the document Retrieve Document Set [ITI-43] and will return to the Mobile Alert System the mobile version of the document.
-7. The Mobile Alert System uses the infromation retrieved in order to suggest the specific action detailed in the quarantine protocol.
+7. The Mobile Alert System uses the information retrieved in order to suggest the specific action detailed in the quarantine protocol.

 ## 1:XX.5 ToDo Security Considerations